If you are new to this site, first check basic information.

 Book review of George Pring and Penelope Canan, SLAPPs: Getting Sued for Speaking Out

-The Kumarangk Legal Defence Fund web site documents (among other things) the large number of defamation suits brought by Tom and Wendy Chapman in relation to the Hindmarsh Island bridge in South Australia, including threat of a defamation action over the web site itself.
+The Kumarangk Legal Defence Fund documented (among other things) the large number of defamation suits brought by Tom and Wendy Chapman in relation to the Hindmarsh Island bridge in South Australia, including threat of a defamation action over the web site itself.
+See links in footnote 14.

 Lee-Anne Raymond and Demetrios Vakras, Australian surrealist artists, have been sued for defamation by a gallery owner, for describing his treatment of their exhibition.
 Raymond and Vakras have launched a petition to reform Australia's defamation laws.
 See Artists' exhibition critical of religion declared racist by gallery owner are then sued for writing about it (February 2013).